-It’s more expensive than the iPhone 8, meaning it’s not the best budget option.
+It’s more expensive than the 2020 iPhone SE, meaning it’s not the best budget option.
 However, it’s not much cheaper compared to the iPhone 11.
 If you can spare the extra money, it’s usually a good idea to get the newest device, so you enjoy the longest software support.

 However, the iPhone XR is still a solid choice if it fits your needs.
-It has a newer-generation chip compared to the iPhone 8 and boasts a better battery life.
+While the XR has an older-generation chip compared to the new iPhone SE, it does boasts a better battery life (Apple claims it lasts 16 hours while watching video).
 The iPhone XR also has the front-facing TrueDepth camera for Face ID and improved selfies.
-Apple claims its battery lasts 16 hours while watching video.

 If you’ve considered the latest devices but found they don’t suit your needs, buying the XR lets you save a bit while still getting a modern phone.
 The iPhone 11 is superior if you can afford it and the iPhone SE is better for those on a budget, but the iPhone XR is worth a look if you’re somewhere in the middle.

 The Best iPhone for You

 The five iPhones we’ve covered are some of the best Apple has to offer.
-Of course, they also sell other models that might work for you.
+Of course, the company also sells other models that might work for you.
 Most people will be best off with one of the devices in this list, but you might find something you enjoy in Apple’s full range, too.

-These include the iPhone X, iPhone XS, or even the older iPhone SE.
+These include the iPhone X, iPhone XS, or even the first-generation iPhone SE.
 Just remember that older devices will stop receiving iOS updates sooner.

 There’s no getting around the fact that Apple’s devices are expensive, especially compared to Android-based smartphones.
-If you want to stay with an iOS device, and save some money, check out the best places to buy a refurbished iPhone.
+If you want to stay with an iOS device while still saving some money, check out the best places to buy a refurbished iPhone .